-With ready to eat options or restaurant food, there’s just a standard taste option which you may not have the choice to alter.
+With ready-to-eat options or restaurant food, there’s just a standard taste that you may not have the choice to alter.
 But these changes can be made while cooking at home.

 4. It’s always great to be an independent person:

-It feels so great when you don’t have to rely on anyone to fulfill your family’s hunger and taste.
+It feels so great when you don’t have to rely on others to fulfill your family’s hunger and taste.
 Also, to know that your family loves what you cook more than restaurant/convenience food.

 5. You start valuing food and avoid wastage: